MisterUnknownGuyPerson/570_Checkpoint3/README.md

 This repository contains the full implementation for **Checkpoint 3** of the ECE570 course project.
 The code builds upon the work of Zhu et al.'s *Denoising Diffusion Models for Plug-and-Play Image Restoration* and adapts it for the novel task of **illumination enhancement** using conditional diffusion.

 I modified some scrips and included #570 comments to locate changes quickly.
-And I added to python files:
+And I added two python files:
 1. Training a new model: in DiffPIR -> guided_diffusion -> train_dark2bright.py
 2. Inference: in DiffPIR -> main_ddpir_brighten.py